 Usercentrics CMP v2 without Content Blocker

-Without Smart Data Protector, pageSpeed rises to 78 – 20 points more than if our tracking scripts were issued directly.
+Without Smart Data Protector, PageSpeed increases to 78 – a full 20 points more than if our tracking scripts were output directly.

 If you can do without the Smart Data Protector from Usercentrics, you should do so.